GowdaRajath/healthtech-waitlist-decision-intelligence/README.md

 ## Abstract

-This project explores how data analytics and machine learning can be used to support transparent, ethical, and data-driven decision-making in healthcare waiting list management.
+This project explores how data analytics and decision intelligence can be used to support transparent, ethical, and data-driven decision-making in healthcare waiting list management.

 The system focuses on identifying patient wait-risk patterns, prioritisation signals, and escalation indicators, with the goal of supporting clinical and operational review rather than automating decisions.